Skip to content

 • board membership of key sub-committees, for select larger organisations

 Each government has the flexibility to determine its own approach and timeline.
-The Office for Women in Sport and Recreation is undertaking consultation with eligible Victorian organisations on preferred timelines and support.

 The Victorian Government will maintain its existing approach of a minimum 40% representation of women directors on boards.
 State sporting organisations in Victoria are already required to reach this target to be eligible for key government funding programs.

-• board leadership: for either a chair or deputy chair role to be held by a woman or gender diverse person
+• board leadership: for either a chair or deputy chair role to be held by a woman

 View more information on the Australian Sports Commission's website.